 This article was last updated in December 2011.

 I used to feel that way until I lived here and saw that Bangkok has a lot to offer.
-The city just reveals its secrets slowly to those with the time to explore the hidden gems of this mega city.
+It just reveals its secrets slowly to those with the time to explore the hidden gems of this mega city.
 It requires you to leave the tourist ghettos of Khao San and Silom to find a city full of things to do, places to eat, bars, clubs, and sites to visit.

 What to do in Bangkok

-A guide book will list a ton of things for you to see and do while you are in Bangkok.
+A guide book will list a ton of things for you to see and do while you’re in Bangkok.
 In fact, my guide gives you the basics for just that.
 But Bangkok isn’t a good sightseeing place.
 It’s not beautiful, charming, and filled with sights like London, Paris, New York, or Tokyo.
 It’s a city you need to experience to love.
 The daily life is what Bangkok is about.